vintran93/vintran93/README.md

 I highly value client's needs and strive to create products that will be beneficial to the tech industry.
 I am a curious and natural problem solver and always want to keep learning and improving my skillset.
 I am amicable and always trying to be positive and ensure the company is meeting its goals and expectations all while staying up-to-date and innovative.

-CompTIA Certified Professional - A+, Network+.
+CompTIA Certified Professional - A+, Network+, Currently working towards Security+.

 You can check out my portfolio website [here](https://vincent-tran-portfolio-website.vercel.app/).